How to research a landlord before you sign a lease

 iStock

-It can be tough to know what kind of landlord you're getting before you sign a lease.
-After all, you won’t really know whether you’ve landed a responsive owner or one that you need to pester for repairs until you actually need something fixed in your apartment.
+It can be tough to know what kind of landlord you're getting before you sign a lease in New York City.
+Odds are you won't really find out whether you’ve landed a responsive owner or one that you need to pester for repairs until after you've moved in and need something fixed in your apartment.
 So how can you research a landlord ahead of time?

 If you know what to look for, there are some tell-tale signs when you visit the building to tour the apartment—for example, clean, well-maintained common areas will give you a clue.
-And there are other ways to determine the quality of a landlord such as looking for information online, speaking to departing tenants, asking for intel from neighbors, as well as some online research.
+Other ways of determining the quality of a landlord include speaking to tenants and working with a knowledgeable broker.
+You can also tap into a pretty deep well of valuable information by searching on public and private websites.

 Check out the building's common areas